sass/sass/README.md

 If you use this software, you must pay Hampton a compliment.
 And buy Nathan some jelly beans.
 Maybe pet a kitten.
 Yeah.
 Pet that kitty.

-Some of the work on Haml was supported by Unspace Interactive.

 Beyond that, the implementation is licensed under the MIT License.
 Okay, fine, I guess that means compliments aren't __required__.